Mogers Drewett LLP

 2 About Us

 Mogers Drewett LLP is a Limited Liability Partnership registered in England and Wales with registered number OC349811.
 We use the practice name of Mogers Drewett LLP.
-Our Registered Office is at 24 Queen Square, Bath BA1 2HY.
+Our Registered Office is at Spring House, East Mill Lane, Sherborne, Dorset, DT9 3DP.
 We use the word Partner to refer to a member of Mogers Drewett LLP.
 A list of Partners can be inspected at our Registered Office.
-We are authorised and regulated by the Solicitors Regulation Authority.
+We are authorised and regulated by the Solicitors Regulation Authority number 520651.
+We are registered for VAT and our VAT number is 272608008.

 Our normal office hours are between 8:30am and 5:30pm weekdays.
 Appointments can be arranged at other times when this is necessary.
 Messages can be left on the answer phone outside our normal office hours.